Millford Plantation: Duncan Phyfe furnishings

 In the entrance hall, most of the furniture is made of walnut, an economical and durable wood.
 In the double parlors, however, it is mainly of rosewood, an expensive and exotic wood from South America.
 The use of luxury woods indicates that the double parlors were a space for formal entertaining, a place for the Mannings to display their taste and wealth.

 In the dining room, the elliptical table, matching the shape of the room, is made of mahogany; it has four animal–paw feet and six leaves.
 The other pieces commissioned included, among others, 14 armchairs in the French Restoration style.
 It was uncommon to have armchairs at a dining table—usually there were armchairs only at the head and foot of the table, the others being side chairs.

-When Richard Jenrette bought the property in 1992, less than half of the original furnishings remained in the mansion.
+When Jenrette bought the property in 1992, less than half of the original furnishings remained in the mansion.
 Through research, documentation, and consultations with scholars, carried out over many years, he found and purchased much of the original furniture and returned it to its place.
 Other pieces were given by the descendants of the two families who had owned the plantation.
 This laborious process continues and more pieces are expected to be returned in the future.

 Millford and its furnishings are remarkable in that the entire house was decorated with furniture commissioned from a single cabinetmaker (something uncommon in those days).
 It was one of the largest orders ever from D. Phyfe.
-Most pieces are preserved within the same building they were intended to complement and grace, making it unusual in the US.
+Most pieces are preserved within the same building they were intended to complement and grace, making it unusual in the U.S.